tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 This results in the path `<workspace>/tango_with_django_project/static/`.
 We then need to create a new data structure called `STATICFILES_DIRS`.
 This is essentially a list of paths with which Django will expect to find static files that can be served.
 By default, this list does not exist -- **check** it doesn't before you create it.
 If you define it twice, you can start to confuse Django, and yourself.

-For this book, we're only going to be using one location to store our project's static files -- the path defined in `STATIC_DIR`.
-As such, we can simply set up `STATICFILES_DIRS` with the following.
+For this book, we're only going to be using a single location to store our project's static files -- the path defined in `STATIC_DIR`.
+As such, we can simply set up the list STATICFILES_DIRS` with the following.

 {lang="python",linenos=off}
 	STATICFILES_DIRS = [STATIC_DIR, ]